 Their leader is Reed Richards (Mr. Fantastic), whose knowledge sent them all on their fateful flight, and who gained the abilities of a completely malleable body.
 Sue Storm, Reed's wife became the self-descriptive Invisible Girl, while her brother, the youngster of the team, Johnny Storm became the Human Torch.
 Lastly, their spaceship pilot, Ben Grimm became the super-powerful rocks-skinned Thing.
 Together they are the Fantastic Four.

 Featuring stories straight from Stan Lee and Jack Kirby's seminal work, this Hanna-Barbera show began on September 9 1967 and lasted for 19 half-hour installments.
 This particular version of the Fantastic Four was widely regarded as the best interpretation of the super-hero team, at least until the second season of The Marvel Action Hour: The Fantastic Four, which also featured stories faithful to the comics.
+An attempt to bring back the team to television with a new animated series in 1978 failed with the widely panned The New Fantastic Four.

 Unlike every other pre-2000 Marvel Comics animated series, Disney do not own the rights to this particular show, leaving Hanna-Barbera as the current rights holders, and thus Cartoon Network's Boomerang the only place where the episodes can occasionally be seen.